Physics (PHYS)

 Course usage information

 PHYS 155.
-Physics behind the Internet.
+Physics Behind the Internet.
 4 Credits.

 How discoveries in 20th-century physics mesh to drive modern telecommunications.
 Topics include electron mobility in matter, the development of transistors and semiconductors, lasers, and optical fibers.